The 96-Hour Fast Benefits and Results: Is It Safe?

 Even experienced and completely healthy people may experience side effects, including dizziness, fatigue, muscle cramps, and electrolyte imbalances.

 Remember that health comes first, and you shouldn’t set goals that may endanger your general well-being.
-Maintaining a balanced diet and doing regular physical exercises can help you stay healthy and reach your fitness goals.
+Maintaining a balanced diet and doing regular physical exercise can help you stay healthy and reach your fitness goals.

 Learn More: 24-Hour Fast: How to Do It?
 Is It Good for Weight Loss?
 [Expert Guides]